7 Analysis example of gut microbiome of ESRD patients

 stana <- calcGF(stana, candSp=cand_species)

 Subsequently, using the cross-validation approach replacing random variables to NA, we estimate the rank based on the KO tables.
 The function in NNLM is used to compute the loss (mse) with replacing 30% of the data to NA.
+It is important to note that NMF may not be well-suited for data with properties like excessive zeros, and caution should be exercised.

 library(NNLM)